 The pylons from the Ocean Echo can still be seen sticking up out of the sand today when the beach becomes eroded after strong storms and hurricanes.

 In 1920, the Dodgem bumper cars debuted at the beach and remained one of the most popular attractions until the ride closed in 1975.

-Most of the historic buildings at Salisbury Beach were eventually destroyed by a series of fires in the early to mid 20th century.
+Most of the historic buildings at Salisbury Beach were eventually destroyed by a series of fires in the early half of the 20th century.